cshlok/Hmsminiapp/ERROR_TRACKING.md

 6. Fixing type mismatches in ServiceListContainer.tsx
 7. Removing all React Native imports and references
 8. Aligning Redux store types with component expectations
+9. Converting ServiceDetailsScreen.tsx from React Native to Material-UI

-The remaining work focuses on general type issues throughout the codebase.
-Note that some files mentioned in the original error list (ServiceDetailScreen.tsx and ServiceFormScreen.tsx) were not found in the repository and could not be fixed.
+The remaining work focuses on converting the last few React Native components to Material-UI and addressing general type issues throughout the codebase.